diegoroccia/checkupdate.nvim/README.md

 # CheckUpdate.nvim

-checks if there's a new medicine Nelson available on GitHub
+checks if there's a new neovim version available on GitHub
 ## Install

 * install with [lazy.nvim](https://github.com/folke/lazy.nvim)